Hanley: Public transport

-Hanley is connected to the waterways network; it meets the Trent and Mersey Canal at Festival Park, it is also connected to the east of the country via the Cauldon Canal.
+Hanley is connected to the waterways network; it meets the Trent and Mersey Canal at Festival Park and it is also connected to the east of the country via the Caldon Canal.

 Cultural sites

 Map of Hanley in 1800, showing over 20 potteries, including Ridgway Potteries.

-Hanley has several cultural facilities such as the Potteries Museum & Art Gallery (a large ceramics collection, and restored Spitfire), the Victoria Hall, the Regent Theatre, BBC Radio Stoke's studios are based in the town.
+Hanley has several cultural facilities such as the Potteries Museum & Art Gallery (a large ceramics collection, and restored Spitfire), the Victoria Hall, the Regent Theatre and BBC Radio Stoke's studios are based in the town.

 Religion

 Christian churches and chapels in Hanley include: